LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_1.rst.txt

 are not reported.
 While this usually avoids only false positives, it may also result in failure to report true missing predicates in some cases.

 When using the ``circular`` target, be prepared for a lengthy computation time for applications with a large combined number of objects and message calls.
 Only mutual and triangular dependencies are checked due to the computational cost.
+Circular dependencies occur when an object sends a message to a second object that, in turn, sends a message to the first object.
+These circular dependencies are often a consequence of lack of separation of concerns.
+But, when they cannot be fixed, the only practical consequence is a small performance cost as some of the messages would be forced to use dynamic binding.

-The ``documentation`` target requires the ``doclet`` tool and a single *doclet* object to be loaded.
-See the ``doclet`` tool for more details.
+The ``documentation`` target requires the ``doclet`` tool and a single :term:`doclet object` to be loaded.
+See the ``doclet`` tool documentation for more details.

 Depending on the :term:`backend Prolog compiler`, the following top-level shortcuts are usually defined: